 P.S.: Although the number of bees buzzing around in the video put my next door neighbour on edge, I’d like to point out that not before, during or after the swarming were the bees aggressive or defensive towards us.
 I often had to walk through even thicker clouds of bees than shown in the video and the bees landed on my arms and even my face and acted like I wasn’t even there.
 They may have pooped on me from time to time, but they didn’t buzz me in the face or ever try to sting me.
 It can seem unnerving to people who don’t understand honey bees, but when the bees are in orientation mode or preparing to swarm, they couldn’t be any friendlier.

-UPDATE (May 22/13): Here’s an excellent post from Honey Bee Suite about preventing swarms: Backfilling: the sign of the swarm.
+MAY 22, 2013: Here’s an excellent post from Honey Bee Suite about preventing swarms: Backfilling: the sign of the swarm.
 The Taranov split articles also demonstrate a cool method of hiving a swarm before it swarms (though it’s not something I would attempt in an urban setting with nosey neighbours nearby).